 Euston Shawn Harp is a current Lehman College student pursuing a bachelor’s degree in Health Service Administration.
-He is altonso currently in the Army reserves.
-Mr. Harp has worked with numerous church programs in helping inner city youth focus on a positive route in life to include working and more importantly pursue higher education.
-He is very passionate and genuine in working with minority youth as he relates to them and is a key component in our program.
-As the Outreach and Diversity Recruiter Euston is very dedicated into bring new college students into our program ensuring these young men are groomed into future leaders and graduate on time.
+He is also currently in the Army reserves.
+Mr. Harp has worked with numerous church programs where he helped inner city youth focus on a positive route in life to include job preparation, working and more importantly pursuing higher education.
+Mr. Harp is a very passionate and genuine individual, and expresses such when working with minority youth in this key component in our program.
+As the Outreach and Diversity Recruiter Euston is very dedicated and enthusiastically brings new college students into the UMLP ensuring these young individuals are groomed to be future leaders and graduate on time.

 Diana Figueroa has eight years of experience working at the New York City Council.
 She served as City Hall Office Manager at the New York City Council, 12th District.
 Ms. Figueroa was responsible for the daily management of the City Hall Office and facilitating district budget funding requests.
 The position required her to interface with City Council Central Staff and provide technical assistance to community organizations on Council discretionary funding for youth, seniors, and cultural programs.
 Her attention to detail, technical, and interpersonal skills, and ability to handle multiple professional assignments and special projects greatly benefited the Council Office, its several highly visible activities, and over 150,000 district residents.

 Diana earned her Bachelor of Arts in Government in May 2004 and a Masters of Public Administration-Inspector General in May 2007, both from John Jay College of Criminal Justice.